fbpx

 Form 9423

 The first thing you’ll notice is that the IRS will stop any collection actions until the appeal has been resolved.
-The only reason they would not stop is if they have reasonable cause that you’ll dispose of your assets.
+The only reason they would not stop is if they have reasonable cause that you’ll dispose of your other assets.

 What Assets Can the IRS Seize with a Tax Levy?